 If you have been referred to take the Detour – Alcohol and Drug Awareness Lifestyle Risk Reduction Class, this is what you do:

 2. Pay the course fee by paying online with credit card (below) or complete the referral form that will be emailed to you after you register, and mail along with payment to Your Choice.
-Course fee is $80 for 1st offense underage drinking and $175 for all other offenses.
+Course fee is $80 for 1st offense underage drinking (select courts only) and $175 for all other offenses.

 3. Complete the 12-hour Detour class.